 Each laboratory report (including prelabs) is worth up to 12 points.
-We have ten labs scheduled for this semester (10 labs12 points = 120 points).
-Since the maximum number of points for the lab portion of Physics 21900 is not 120, the total lab score will be multiplied at the end of semester by a normalization factor.
-The score of 120 points for the lab (the perfect score) will translate into max. points allowed for the lab this semester.
+We have nine labs scheduled for this semester (9 labs\12 points = 108 points).
+This semester, we are not going to do experiment E9.
+Since the maximum number of points for the lab portion of Physics 21900 is not 108, the total lab score will be multiplied at the end of semester by a normalization factor.
+The score of 108 points for the lab (the perfect score) will translate into max. points allowed for the lab this semester (150).
 Check the course syllabus for information about how points are distributed among all course components (labs, homework assignments, exams, etc.) this semester.